Hong Kong testing two for MERS as worries grow

 South Korea's outbreak that is the largest outside Saudi Arabia.

-One case has been reported in China, that of a South Korean man who travelled there after defying a suggestion from health authorities in South Korea that he stay in voluntary quarantine.
+One case has been reported in China, that of a South Korean man who traveled there after defying a suggestion from health authorities in South Korea that he stay in voluntary quarantine.

-Hong Kong's travel industry council has also cancelled 600 tour groups to South Korea, affecting about 12,000 travellers.
+Hong Kong's travel industry council has also canceled 600 tour groups to South Korea, affecting about 12,000 travelers.

 In the nearby former Portuguese colony of Macau, authorities have also warned residents against travel to South Korea unless absolutely necessary.